jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/seek-chaos/index.md

 you can learn how to better prepare for potential incidents and outthink attackers\!
 And don’t worry: we do it in a controlled way.

-We also invite you to take a look at our Attack Surface Manager, a platform to keep track of weaknesses.
+We also invite you to take a look at our Attack Resistance Management platform, a platform to keep track of weaknesses.
 Think of it as a platform that helps you to learn how to become antifragile in cybersecurity.